-According to the Nielson Social Media Report for 2012, social care (customer service using social media) is fast becoming one of the most popular methods for customers to air their compliments or grievances, and be reached by the companies they are discussing.
-In fact, one in three customers prefer social care for getting in touch, rather than contacting a company by phone.
+According to an article on Social Media Today, social care (customer service using social media) has become one of the most popular methods for customers to air their compliments or grievances, and be reached by the companies they are discussing.
+In fact, approximately "67% of consumers now use social media networks like Twitter and Facebook to seek resolution for issues."

 All these statistics show that customer service is an incredibly important part of social media.
 You need to be where your customers are, and be ready to interact with them.
 It’s another great reason to have a social media policy in place where you cover the rules for handling situations, what is and is not okay, and the workflow processes your company will use to respond to your customers.

 It’s also important to run regular searches of social networks and blogs to find out how and where your brand is being mentioned (be sure to check for product names, applicable keywords, and common misspellings!) so you can jump in on the conversation and maintain your brand reputation.

 Lucky for you, we’ve got some tips for how you can start (or improve!) your brand’s social care.